 Defining Hip Laxity

-- Passive hip laxity is subjectively scored or measured on a hip radiograph of a dog while it is under heavy sedation or anesthesia.
+- Passive hip laxity is subjectively scored or measured on a hip radiograph of a dog while under heavy sedation or anesthesia.
 The PennHIP method measures passive laxity.

 - Functional hip laxity is the pathologic form of laxity occurring during normal weightbearing in dogs with dysplastic hips.
 Current hip screening methods cannot assess functional hip laxity.

 - PennHIP research has shown that passive hip laxity is a clinically useful surrogate for functional hip laxity.

 To see how PennHIP measures passive hip laxity, go to the Distraction Index - Measuring Laxity section.
 For an in-depth discussion of the association between laxity and OA, go to the Laxity and Osteoarthritis section.

 Under normal conditions, the sum of the forces on the joint are spread out over a large surface area of cartilage.
 When laxity (or subluxation) is present in the joint, the force applied by the surrounding muscles actually increases to compensate for the laxity (see middle figure).
 The sum of the forces exerted on the dysplastic hip is greater than the sum of forces exerted on the normal hip.
 In addition, the forces on the dysplastic hip are applied over a smaller surface area as shown at the contact point in the figure.
 The high joint contact stresses produce injury and ultimately result in the loss of delicate articular cartilage.
 Over time, functional hip laxity results in erosion of the femoral head and flattening of the acetabulum.